 Finalists for the 24th annual WorkSafe Victoria Awards have been announced following a record number of entries in 2012.

 Swan Hill small businesses will be the target of WorkSafe’s upcoming week of workplace safety inspections beginning next Monday.

-WorkSafe is warning builders, sub-contractors and other outdoor workers to ensure sites are not exposed to the risk of structural collapse and falling branches in strong winds today.
+WorkSafe is warning builders and sub-contractors to ensure sites are not exposed to the risk of structural collapse in strong winds today.

 Energy Safe Victoria and WorkSafe are warning Victorians never to use petrol generators or outdoor gas appliances inside following the death of a man in Ferntree Gully on Sunday.